FC UkrAhroKom Holovkivka: History

 The club was founded in 2010 and entered the second group of the Kirovograd Oblast championship.

 In 2009, the club continued to compete in the Kirovohrad oblast championship.

 In May 2009, the team won the Kirovograd oblast Cup, and was granted the right to participate in the Ukrainian Amateur Cup, of where they reached the semifinals.
 In the 2009 Kirovohrad oblast championship, they finished second.

 In 2010, the club won their second consecutive Kirovograd oblast Cup.
-The club announced its intention to become an professional one, and enter the Ukrainian Second League championship for the 2011–2012 season.
+The club announced its intention to become a professional one, and enter the Ukrainian Second League championship for the 2011–2012 season.

 On June 20, 2011, the Central Council of the PFL team accepted the team's professional status.
 Originally, the club registered its address in the village of Pryiutivka in the Oleksandriya District, Kirovohrad oblast, which was around 40 kilometers away, for the 2012–13 Ukrainian Second League season, the club re-registered using the address in Holovkivka.

 The club would be promoted to the Ukrainian First League in 2013.